Perak: Second World War

 The Japanese occupied all of Malaya and Singapore.
-Tokugawa Yoshichika, a scion of the Tokugawa clan whose ancestors were shōguns who ruled Japan from the 16th to 19th centuries, proposed a reform plan.
-Under its terms, the five kingdoms of Johor, Terengganu, Kelantan, Kedah-Penang, and Perlis would be restored and federated.
+Tokugawa Yoshichika, of the Tokugawa clan whose ancestors were Shoguns who ruled Japan from the 16th to 19th centuries, proposed a plan for reform.
+Under its terms, Johor, Terengganu, Kelantan, Kedah-Penang, and Perlis would be restored and federated.
 Johor would control Perak, Selangor, Negeri Sembilan, and Malacca.
 An 800 sqmi area in southern Johor would be incorporated into Singapore for defence purposes.

-In the context of the military alliance between Japan and Thailand and their joint participation in the Burma campaign against the Allied forces, in 1943 the Empire of Japan restored to Thailand the former Malay tributary states of Kedah, Kelantan, Perlis, and Terengganu, which had been ceded by the then-named Siam to the British under the 1909 treaty.
-These territories were then administered as Thailand's Four Malay States (สี่รัฐมาลัย), with Japanese troops maintaining an ongoing presence.
-Perak suffered under harsh military control, restricted movement, and tight surveillance throughout the Japanese occupation and until 1945.
+In the context of the military alliance between Japan and Thailand and their joint participation in the Burma campaign against the Allied forces, in 1943 the Empire of Japan gave Thailand back its former Malay tributary states of Kedah, Kelantan, Perlis, and Terengganu, which had been ceded to the British under the 1909 treaty.
+These territories were then administered as Thailand's Four Malay States (สี่รัฐมาลัย), with Japanese troops maintaining a presence.
+Perak suffered under harsh military control, restricted movement, and tight surveillance throughout the Japanese occupation until 1945.
 The press in occupied Malaya, including the English-language occupation-era newspaper The Perak Times, was entirely under the control of the Dōmei News Agency (Dōmei Tsushin), publishing Japanese-related war propaganda.
 The Dōmei News Agency also printed newspapers in Malay, Tamil, Chinese, and Japanese.

 The indigenous Orang Asli stayed in the interior during the occupation.
 Much of their community was befriended by Malayan Communist Party guerrillas, who protected them from outsiders in return for information on the Japanese and their food supplies.
-Strong resistance came mainly from the ethnic Chinese community, some Malays preferring to collaborate with the Japanese through the Kesatuan Melayu Muda (KMM) movement for Malayan independence.
-But Malay support also waned with increasingly harsh Japanese treatment of civilians during the occupation.
+Strong resistance came mainly from the ethnic Chinese community, while some Malays collaborated with the Japanese through the Kesatuan Melayu Muda (KMM) movement for Malayan independence.
+But Malay support waned with increasingly harsh Japanese treatment of civilians during the occupation.
 Two Chinese guerrilla organisations operated within Perak in northern Malaya.
 One, the Overseas Chinese Anti-Japanese Army (OCAJA), was aligned with the Kuomintang.
 The other, the Malayan Peoples' Anti-Japanese Army (MPAJA), was closely associated with the Chinese Communist Party.
 Although both opposed the Japanese, there were clashes between the two groups.